 Market risk is the risk that future or the fair value of a financial changes in market prices.
 Market prices include foreign exchange rates, interest rates, inflation, equity and commodity prices.
-The main types of market risk to which the Group is exposed are interest rate risk, inflation risk and exchange risk in relation to debt issued in foreign currency.
+The main types of market risk to which the Group is exposed are interest rate in relation to debt issued in foreign currency.